Save to List My Reading List

 The IRS may only initiate a Church tax inquiry if a high-ranking IRS official, reasonably believes, based on a written statement of the facts and circumstances, that the organization:

-Founded by televangelist Jim Bakker and his criminal wife, Tammy Faye Bakker, Heritage USA was no ordinary establishment.
-Averaging $120 million dollars in revenue per year, HUSA was a top vacation-destination only behind Disneyland, and it was the heaven on earth for every living Christian soul, including their dogs.
+Founded by televangelist Jim Bakker and his wife, Tammy Faye Bakker, Heritage USA was no ordinary establishment.
+Averaging $120 million dollars in revenue per year, HUSA was a top vacation-destination only behind Disneyland.
+It was the heaven on earth for every Christian soul, dogs included.

 The Charlotte Observer ran exposes of PTL's finances and management practices.
 Pictures and footage of an air-conditioned doghouse emerged from the home of Jim and Tammy Faye, and PTL went bankrupt after being taken over by Jerry Falwell, who offered to step in following the scandal.